 During his time in the House, Joseph has become a leader on issues relating to education and mental health.
 In 2012, he was named the “Legislative Rookie of the Year” by the Virginia Education Association and in 2013, he was named the “Legislative Champion of the Year” by the Virginia Education Association, “Legislator of the Year” by the Psychiatric Society of Virginia, “Legislator of the Year” by NAMI Roanoke Valley and “Legislator of the Year” by the Virginia Counselors Association.
 He was also named a “Distinguished Advocate for Virginia Business” by the Virginia Chamber of Commerce in 2012 and 2013.

 In 2014, he was named “Legislative Champion of the Year” by the Virginia Education Association, received the “Rising Star Award” from the Virginia Association for Early Childhood Education and was named a “Champion of Free Enterprise” by the Virginia Chamber of Commerce.
 He was also named “Legislator of the Year” by the Virginia Treasurer’s Association.
 In 2015, he was given the “Solid as a Rock” Award by the Virginia Education Association, named “Outstanding Legislator of the Year” by the Virginia Chapter of the National Alliance on Mental Illness (NAMI), and given the Small Business Advocate Award by the Virginia Chamber of Commerce.

 Joseph has spent his entire life within the boundaries of the 12th District.
 In June of 2010, he married Lisa Robinson Yost.
-They reside in Pearisburg.
+They reside in Pearisburg with their daughter Virginia Ann.
 In addition to his duties as a Delegate, he is also the Executive Director of the Giles County Historical Society.